 What is super?

-The Superannuation Guarantee rate has been 9.5 per cent for several years, but is being raised gradually to 12 per cent but the government announced in September 2014 that the SG will remain at 9.5 per cent until 1 July 2021, when it will increase to 10 per cent, and then in 0.5 per cent increments annually until 1 July 2025 when it will finally reach 12 per cent.
+The Superannuation Guarantee rate has been 9.5 per cent for several years, but is being raised gradually to 12 per cent.
+The rate will increase from 9.5 per cent to 10 percent on 1 July 2021, and then in 0.5 per cent increments annually until 1 July 2025 when it will finally reach 12 per cent.

 You can also make extra voluntary before or after tax contributions to help grow your super savings.
 The government also offers a co-contribution scheme to help build your balance.
 For more information, see our Making contributions section.

 Am I eligible for super?

 - you’re under 18 and are paid a minimum of $450* (before tax) in a calendar month and work 30 or more hours a week.

 It doesn’t matter if you’re working full time, part time or casually – if you meet the above criteria, you should receive SG contributions from your employer.